-The Fresno Council of Governments (Fresno COG) Taxi Scrip Program will provide enhanced transportation services for seniors living in the Fresno County (service area) region.
-The Taxi Scrip Program is a user subsidy program operated by Fresno COG and funded with Measure "C" Extension funds.
+The Fresno Council of Governments (Fresno COG) Senior Scrip Program will provide enhanced transportation services for seniors living in the Fresno County (service area) region.
+The Senior Scrip Program is a user subsidy program operated by Fresno COG and funded with Measure C Extension funds.
+A list of Frequently Asked Questions is provided in Appendix C.